Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_data/electronic_components.md

 # basic_board
 |[crafting]{source:"basic_circuit_blueprints"}|
-To crate the Raw basic board, [insulate glass] and copper plates.
+To create the Raw basic board, [insulate glass] and copper plates.
 To define the wanted connection in the board, it requires etching.
 This is done in a [chemical bath](chemical_bath.md) with [etching acid].

 # advanced_general